This blog was first published in July 2019. Updated September 2020

 When I consider travel photography what comes to mind is the shiny photographs of fabulous landscapes in National Geographic magazines, the unique viewpoints of famous landmarks in amazing far flung locations or the perfectly composed candid images of people of various nationalities in celebration of their culture.
 It is quite far removed from the holiday snapshots I usually take when visiting a new place, even though there may be one or two nice backgrounds among them.

 Most serious travel photographers would not agree that strategically placing a person next to a famous landmark or in a beautiful scene constitutes travel photography.
 There is widespread agreement that this type of photography needs to capture images that reflect the culture in which they are set as well as local people in their natural environment.
 It is primarily about documenting a place, its people, environment, culture and traditions.
 If travel photography is to be part of my photography journey I have to think of ways to incorporate this genre into my craft within the constraints of my own personal circumstances.
 I am not likely to be able to travel extensively with professional camera gear in tow, so does that mean I can’t do travel photography?
 I would like to think not.
 To me, travel photography can start in my own country by visiting different parts of the country with the specific aim of making images.
 With photography in mind, every place can yield some potential for a decent image.
 What will be the difference between travel photography and holiday snapshots?
 A number of things.
 Composition will be important, so will remembering the techniques I have learned and applying them to my practice.
-The main difference to my normal photography outings will be that the primary aim is travel with family rather than to take photographs, therefore I will have to make the most of whatever opportunities present themselves and discover how much of my learning I remember under ‘restricted’ conditions.
-That being said, doing photography while travelling does give me an opportunity to put into practice the tips and techniques I have learned while in a variety of different settings and situations.
+Doing photography while travelling gives me an opportunity to put into practice the tips and techniques I have learned while in a variety of different settings and situations.

 I took these images on Rosslare beach in Co.
 Wexford.
 Getting down low with my smartphone camera seemed to be a good position to capture these stakes, placed in the late sixties/early seventies to prevent coastal erosion.
 The stakes also create a leading line out to sea.